Wingspan

-The wingspan (or just span) of a bird or an airplane is the distance from one wingtip to the other wingtip.
+The wingspan (or just span) of a bird or an airplane is the distance from one wingtip to the opposite wingtip.
 For example, the Boeing 777–200 has a wingspan of 60.93 m, and a wandering albatross (Diomedea exulans) caught in 1965 had a wingspan of 3.63 m, the official record for a living bird.

 The term wingspan, more technically 'extent', is also used for other winged animals such as pterosaurs, bats, insects, etc., and other aircraft such as ornithopters.